nurburg-dev/python-redis-api-throttler/.nurburgdev/README.md

 1. All services are containerized and will run automatically in the development environment
 2. The throttler service runs on port 8000 and acts as the main entry point
-3. Backend services run on ports 8001 and 8002
+3. Backend services run on ports 8000
 4. Redis is used for request tracking and rate limiting

 ## API Usage